Doraemon: Nobita and the Castle of the Undersea Devil

 Doraemon: Nobita and the Castle of the Undersea Devil (ドラえもん のび太の海底鬼岩城, Doraemon Nobita no Kaiteiki Ganjō) is a 1983 Japanese animated science fantasy film and the fourth Doraemon feature film, released on March 12, 1983, in Japan.
 Being the first film in the series to be directed by Tsutomu Shibayama, the film is loosely based on the Western myth of Atlantis, the mythical continent of Mu and the 1980 chapter "8 Days at the Dragon King's Palace".

-On September 6, 2025, it was announced that a remake of movie is in development, with a teaser video released.
-The film is set for release in 2026.
+A modern remake of the film, Doraemon: New Nobita and the Castle of the Undersea Devil, released in theaters on February 27, 2026.

 Plot

 The film opens with the main characters arguing over where to go for their camping trip, with Nobita, Shizuka and Doraemon deciding to go to the coast while Gian and Suneo decide to go to the mountains.
 The plan is temporarily foiled when Nobita's mom tells him to go finish his homework, but when the Bermuda Triangle is on the news, Gian and Suneo decide the join the other three.
 The main cast finally go camping after helping Nobita to finish his homework.
 They use an adaptation light to survive underwater, and an underwater buggy named Buggy, to commute.
 Buggy has feelings and likes Shizuka due to her being female.
 Doraemon takes out a big tent that provides all their needs, and that night they have a barbecue, with Gian and Suneo wanting to go the Atlantic but disallowed by Doraemon.
 That night, Gian and Suneo take Buggy and travel through the Atlantic Ocean, trying to find a treasure ship.
 However they didn't realize that the effects of the adaptation light can fade over time, they lose consciousness, and their friends, who have been looking for them, think they're dead, but they somehow wake up after them crying.
 They find the treasure ship mentioned on the news, Nobita, who is outside, sees a strange fish shaped craft that started attacking him with an energy weapon.
 He managed to evade it, but the others absurdly refuse to believe his story.

 That night, Buggy wakes Shizuka and reveals he saw what happened with Gian and Suneo when they lost consciousness, showing his memory like a movie projector.
 The footage shows a strange underwater craft that's controlled by two human like figures.
 Soon, everyone else watches the footage as well, seeing these "sea people" saving Gian and Suneo with their own Adaptation Light, before the craft Nobita saw appears and starts attacking them.
 Not long after, a giant squid appears and attacks the group, breaking their camp, but a strange light knocks the creature out.
 The group then sees the "sea people" in front of them, but they too were knocked out by the stunning light.